vivocha/appointments-scheduler-docs/README.md

 ]
 ```

-Another example, referencing an array item (an Appointment Type, in this case):
+Another example, referencing an array item (an Appointment Type to change the `paddingAfter` property value, in this case):

 ```json
 [